ubports/qtubuntu-print/README.md

 qtubuntu-print is a plugin to the printing system of Qt.
-It generates a PDF document and sends over content-hub to a destination application.
+It generates a PDF document and sends it over content-hub to a destination application.

 # Building

 The build system uses cmake.
-To compile, simple invoke cmake and then make:
+To compile, simply invoke cmake and then make:

 ```
+mkdir build
+cd build
-cmake .
+cmake ../
 make
 ```